ufal/npfl114/exam/questions.md

   architecture including the block combining feature maps of different resolutions; the classification and bounding box generation heads, including their output size).
 [5]

+#### Questions@:, Lecture 7 Questions
+- Write down how the Long Short-Term Memory (LSTM) cell operates, including the explicit formulas.
+Also mention the forget gate bias.
+[10]

+- Write down how the Gated Recurrent Unit (GRU) operates, including the explicit formulas.
+[10]

+- Describe Highway network computation.
+[5]

+- Why the usual dropout cannot be used on recurrent state?
+Describe how the problem can be alleviated with variational dropout.
+[5]

+- Describe layer normalization including all its parameters, and write down how it is computed (be sure to explicitly state over what is being normalized in case of fully connected layers and convolutional layers).
+[5]

+- Sketch a tagger architecture utilizing word embeddings, recurrent character-level word embeddings and two sentence-level bidirectional RNNs with a residual connection.
+[10]